 Engage Your Cat’s Curiosity

 Cats have amazing curiosity and welcome a challenge.
 Puzzle feeders are a great way to add some problem solving and activity to your cat’s day.

 - You can find puzzle feeders and food distributor balls at your pet store and online – or you can search online for easy ways to make them yourself.
 The premise is simple – you place some kibble inside the feeder.
 Then your cat bats the feeder around to get the food to spill out of the holes.

-- Be sure to be measured with the amount of food you’re putting into the feeder as to not overfeed.
+- Be sure to measure with the amount of food you’re putting into the feeder so as to not overfeed.
 And check the feeder before the next mealtime to make sure your cat is eating the recommended daily amount of food.